BryceRussell/astro-pages/package/README.md

 **Default**: Astro config `srcDir`

 Directory that the `dir` option is resolved to if it is relative.
-If the `cwd` option is relative it is resolved relative to the `srcDir` in Astro config (`/src` by default).
+If the `cwd` option itself relative it is resolved relative to the `srcDir` in Astro config (`/src` by default).

 ### `glob`